warber0x/FMPUNO/README.md

 - AMD AM29F040.
 - AMD AM29F010.

 The app is in beta version.
-You are free to add or customize the code ;)
+It crashes sometimes when the upload is finished.
+You are free to increase or customize the code (But keep my name plz).

 REQUIREMENTS:
 - Computer with linux/Windows 7.
 Linux is recommanded.
 - Wx.python library o execute the python program.
 - Arduino IDE with the Flash_memory_programmer Sketch.
-- Circuit
+- Circuit & Diagram
-- Chip AM29F010-40, A29F010-40
+- Chip AM29F010-40, A29010-40